SUBCUTANEOUS FLUID ADMINISTRATION AT HOME

 If after the demonstration and instructions you still are not able to accomplish this procedure at home, your veterinarian should allow you to bring your fluid set up and pet to their hospital for the administration of fluids by their staff for a small fee.

-To assist people who find period needle sticks objectionable for their pets there are two products which may be able to make subcutaneous fluid administration possible: the Endo-Sof Subcutaneous catheter made by Global Veterinary Products and the GIF tube made by Practivet.
-Both products are soft tubes that are implanted under the pet’s skin in a minor anesthetic procedure.
+To assist people who find period needle sticks objectionable for their pets there are a couple of products which may be able to make subcutaneous fluid administration possible.
+The first is the GIF tube made by Practivet.
+The product is a soft tube that is implanted under the pet’s skin in a minor anesthetic procedure.
 An injection port protrudes from behind the pet’s neck and the fluid port can be inserted here without the pet feeling it.
 The disadvantage is that the pet will have a plastic disc on the base of his neck (an area where petting is traditional and thus somewhat disrupted).
 Also, general anesthesia (though brief) is required for implantation.

 The disadvantage of these products is that they can become infected or clogged after several months.
 Veterinarians report a mixed bag of experiences: some good, some frustrating.
 If this is something you are interested in, discuss the pros and cons with your veterinarian.